helm/charts/stable/home-assistant/README.md

 ### AppDaemon
 [AppDaemon](https://www.home-assistant.io/docs/ecosystem/appdaemon/) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration `/config/appdaemon`.
 This allows downloading apps with [HACS](https://github.com/hacs/integration)
 [Home Assistant Configurator UI](https://github.com/danielperna84/hass-configurator) is added as an optional sidecar container to Home Assistant with access to the home assistant configuration for easy in-browser editing and manipulation of Home Assistant.

+### ESPHome

+This chart will deploy [ESPHome](https://esphome.io/index.html) if `esphome.enabled==true`.
+Most of the base level configurations for the home-assistant app can also be defined under the `esphome` block as well (see `values.yaml` for specifics).

+**NOTE**: this integration sets up the following configurations:

+ - stores ESPHome's configuration at `./esphome` under home-assistant's config directory
+ - shares a single `secrets.yaml` between both home-assistant and ESPHome
+ - adds a menu entry in the home-assistant sidebar (if `mergeConfiguration==true`)

 ## Git sync secret